czabransky/mykb/docs/french/grammar/adjectives.md

 ## 🔵 Possessive Adjectives

+A possessive adjective indicates ownership or possession, and they agree with the noun they modify.
 Possessive adjectives always come **before** the noun they accompany and never appear alone.

 ### Singular Possessive Adjectives